On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 Let $\sigma$ be an episturmian substitution of positive length $k$.
+We first prove prove that all simple errors in $Z_{\sigma^n}$ are defined by the leftmost error, and that there is at most one simple error at each boundary of two periods.

+\begin{lemma} Let $\sigma$ be an episturmian substitution such that $Z_{\sigma^n}$ contains a simple error, with $ n\geq 2$.
+The occurence of the leftmost simple error is at the boundary between the first and second periods.
+In particular, it contains in its support the integer $k= |\sigma|$.
+Let $a$ stand for its letter.
+For any $j$ with $1\leq j \leq n-1$, one also gets at the boundaries of the $j$-th and the $j+1$-th periods a simple $\theta_{\sigma}^{j-1} (a)$-error in $Z_{\sigma^n}$.
+Moreover, the supports of the simple errors in $Z_{\sigma^n}$ are $k$-periodic, and there is only one possible simple error at the boundary of two periods. \end{lemma}

+\begin{proof} Simple errors cannot occur inside the $k$-periods (blocks of length $k=|\sigma|$), since the word $Z_{\sigma^n}$ is a concatenation of words of length $k$ in normal form.
+Due to $k$-periodicity of bars and letters (modulo the permutation $\theta_{\sigma}$), simple errors occur with period $k$.
+So, the support of the leftmost simple error crosses the boundary between the first and second periods.
+The fact that there is only one possible simple error at the boundary of two periods comes from the shape of simple errors. \end{proof}

-Lemma \ref{lem:propa} below describes the changes of spins performed during the first level of block-transformations.
-We recall that an important property is that, in the first level, propagated errors do not affect each other from one $k$-period to another, since their supports do not intersect (see Lemma \ref{lem:leftmost}).
-Consequently, if there are no more errors after this first level of block-normalizations, then the changes in the process of normalization are local within the intervals $[i+kj, p+k(j+1)]$ ($j=0,\ldots,{n-2}$).
+We now prove the important property that, in the first level, propagated errors do not affect each other from one $k$-period to another, since their supports do not intersect (see Lemma \ref{lem:leftmost}).
+Consequently, if there are no more simple errors after this first level of block-transformations, then the changes in the process of normalization are local within the intervals $[i+kj, p+k(j+1)]$ ($j=0,\ldots,{n-2}$).
 In particular, for the corresponding substitutions, one gets

+\begin{lemma} Let $\sigma$ be an episturmian substitution of positive length $k$ such that $Z_{\sigma^n}$ contains a simple error, with $ n\geq 2$.
+We consider a propagated error of the first level which contains $k$ in its support.
+Let $i$ stand for the index of its first letter in the word $Z_{\sigma^n}$ and let $p$ be such that $p+k$ is the index of its last letter.
+One has $ p < i$, i.e., the supports of propagated errors of the first level do not intersect, and the block-normalization is thus performed at the boundary of each pair of successive $k$-periods.

+\end{lemma} \begin{proof} Let $a$ be the letter of the leftmost error in $Z_{\sigma^n}$.
+In $Z_{\sigma^n}$ letters $\tilde{a}$ occur with spin $0$ from index $k+1$ to $k+p$ (they are not barred), whereas letters $\tilde{a}$ occur with spin $1$ from index $i+k$ to $2k$, by $k$-periodicity.
+Hence if the letter of the next error is also $a$, the next propagated error of the first level starts (at $i+k$) after the previous one ends (at $p+k$).
+Consider now the case where the letter of the next error is $b$ with $b\neq a$.
+The letter $a$ has spin 0 at position $k+p$, and a $b$-error contains only barred letters for letters distinct from $b$.
+So, the next propagated error of the first level also starts at position $k+i>k+p$.
+This implies that the supports of propagated errors of the first level do not intersect from a period to the next one. \end{proof}